vijaysm/topography-tool/README.md

 ./mbda --target grids/CA100mnp4_homme_latlon.nc --source grids/usgs-rawdata.nc --output remapped_data_da.nc --fields htopo --square-fields htopo
 ```

-OR alternatively, if you want the tool to generate the spectral GLL jacobians and weights, use
+Alternatively, if you want the tool to generate the spectral GLL Jacobians and weights, use
 ```bash
 ./mbda --target grids/CAne32x128_Altamont100m_v2_scrip.nc --source grids/usgs-rawdata.nc --output remapped_data_da.h5m --fields htopo --square-fields htopo  --spectral
 ```

 NOTE: The spectral option is only valid for SE grids (quads).
 The code still calculates the element averaged values on the SE coarse grid and this is not what you may want.
-Great for visualization however.
-And the output format is MOAB native h5m format as the target mesh was read in by MOAB as well (not custom reader).
+Great for visualization, however.
+And the output format is MOAB native h5m format as the target mesh was read in by MOAB as well (not a custom reader).
 This helped in debugging the algorithm with domain files as targets to all other formats that MOAB natively supports already.

 With GMTED source grid
 ```bash